Frege/frege/README_new.md

 [calling Java from Frege](http://mmhelloworld.github.io/blog/2013/07/10/frege-hello-java/) doesn't undermine the language guarantees.

-When calling Java from Frege, you have to declare the Java types in rigid Frege terms in order to preserve the Frege language characteristics, especially purity, thread safety, and lazy evaluation.
+> When calling Java from Frege, you have to declare the Java types in rigid Frege terms in order to
+> preserve the Frege language characteristics, especially purity, thread safety, and lazy evaluation.

 Learning Frege essentially means that **you will also learn Haskell** and thus your effort pays off twice, since you also get to know a very popular non-JVM language with 25+ years of development, a great community, many (free) books, publications, tutorials, online courses, and considerable industry demand.

-**For the Haskell programmer**: Frege gives you the opportunity to **use your skills on the JVM**.
+**For the Haskell programmer**

+Frege gives you the opportunity to **use your skills on the JVM**.
 Most idiomatic Haskell code will run in Frege unmodified or with only minimal, obvious adaptions.
 Even more important: you can bring your purely functional problem solution strategies to your Java projects.